vt6/vt6/spec/foundation.md

 ### 5.1.
 The `init` message

-- Role: special
+- Role: special (with client ID)
 - Directionality: with the current
-- Number of arguments: two
+- Number of arguments: one

 When a client process starts up, the first message that it reads from its message input will be an `init` message.
 The process starting the client process SHALL arrange for `init` being the first message received by it on message input.
 When received in any other situation, `init` messages SHALL be discarded.

-The first argument of the `init` message SHALL be a client ID, as accepted by `<client-id>`.
+The `init` message SHALL have a client ID.
 The client SHALL use this client ID (or client IDs derived from it, see section 2.6) when sending requests.

 ```abnf
 init-flags = ( "i" / "I" ) ( "o" / "O" ) ( "e" / "E" )
 ```

-The second argument of the `init` message SHALL be a series of flags, where each flag is a single character:
+The only argument of the `init` message SHALL be a series of flags, where each flag is a single character:

 - The first character SHALL be "I" if the client's stdin is connected to a terminal either directly or indirectly, or "i" if it is connected to a file or other resource.
 - The second character SHALL be "O" if the client's stdout is connected to a terminal either directly or indirectly, or "o" if it is connected to a file or other resource.